dayve07/Predicting-Parkinsons-Disease/data_sheet.md

 - <b>For what purpose was the dataset created?</b>

-  This dataset was created for researchers and data scientists aiming to explore factors associated with Parkinson's Disease, develop predictive models, and conduct statistical analyses.
+  This dataset was created for researchers and data scientists aiming to explore factors contributing to Parkinson's Disease, develop predictive models, and conduct statistical analyses.

  - <b>Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?</b>

    This dataset was shared by Rabie El Kharou on kaggle.com.
 We don't have any specifications on who specifically created the initial dataset but the dataset has likely been created for educational purposes.